2022 Public Season

 About the Observatory

-Built in 1984 by society members, the observatory is located about 25 miles South of Kansas City in Lewis-Young Park, just North of Louisburg, KS.
+Built in 1985 by society members, the observatory is located about 25 miles South of Kansas City in Lewis-Young Park, just North of Louisburg, KS.
 At this location, skies are much darker than in the city.
 The observatory has one of the largest telescopes open to the public in a five-state area - the Ruisinger Telescope, a Newtonian reflector with a 30" diameter mirror.
-The telescope is installed in a 20 foot dome with an equatorial fork mount and computerized control systems.
+The telescope is installed in a 20 foot dome, with an equatorial fork mount and computerized control systems.

-Other telescopes:
+Other instruments:

-- Lunt solar telescope with iOptron mount.
+• Lunt solar telescope with tunable hydrogen-alpha filter and iOptron mount.

 Directions to Powell Observatory